Sigurdur42/MtgInventory/MtgInventory/readme.md

 ## Open tasks
 - Use task scheduler for parallel work (See https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskscheduler?view=netcore-3.1)

-- Auto download sets after startup -> Do this once a week (configurable)
+- remove online only sets

 - Specific message when MKM API is not configured.
 Also avoid accessing the API in that case.
 This must be centralized